Working in Switzerland: Jobs, Internships & Apprenticeships

 • L permit: short-term permit, tied to a limited contract.

-• For non-EU nationals, annual quotas apply and the procedure is more demanding.
+• For non-EU nationals, annual quotas apply.

 Salaries and cost of living: what to expect